Global-Data-Plane/sdtp/README.md

 ## Basic Data Structure
 The core data structure of the SDTP is a _table_, which is simply a list of list of values.
 Conceptually, it is equivalent to a SQL database table; each column has a specific type and each row is of the same, fixed length.
-The Python definitions are in sdtp.sdtp_table.py.  `Columns` is the only mandatory entry for a table.
-It is a list of columns, each of which is a dictionary with two mandatory fields: `name` and `type`.
+The Python definitions are in sdtp.sdtp_table.py.  `type` and `schema` are  the only mandatory entries for a table.  `type` is a strng specifying the table table.  `schema` is a list of columns, each of which is a dictionary with two mandatory fields: `name` and `type`.
 Other fields (e.g., to express units or other metadata) are permitted.

 The Python implementation of table types is in  `sdtp.sdtp_table.py`